okx/ERCs-zkkyc/ERCS/erc-XXXX.md

   given to such users, with different claims being correlated together, the original privacy information may be disclosed.

-- In addition to the above two scenarios, KYC Holders usually possess the capability to associate these identifiers.
-However, this is not the case if the KYC Holder employs the **Mix Proof Pool**.
+- In addition to the above two scenarios, KYC Issuers usually possess the capability to associate these identifiers.
+However, this is not the case if the KYC Issuer employs the **Mix Proof Pool**.
 This system empowers users to maintain a secret and generate their own group proof.
-  Consequently, it becomes impossible for the KYC Holder to associate the user with the group identifier.
+  Consequently, it becomes impossible for the KYC Issuer to associate the user with the group identifier.
 This topic extends beyond the scope of this standard.
 For more details, please refer to the following link:
   [Mix Proof Pool](https://github.com/OKX/zkkycpoc#mix-proof-pool).